 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D700 and the Nikon D90?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Nikon D700 and the Nikon D90 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D700 and the Nikon D90.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D700 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D90 is notably smaller (25 percent) than the Nikon D700.
 Moreover, the D90 is substantially lighter (35 percent) than the D700.
 It is worth mentioning in this context that the D700 is splash and dust resistant, while the D90 does not feature any corresponding weather-sealing.